shailim/Hidden_Treasures/README.md

 * Week 1
    * Skeleton of all activities + fragments for bottom tab navigation
-   * Integrate the Google Maps API, get user’s location, be able to place markers on map
+   * Integrate the Google Maps API, get user’s location, be able to place com.example.hidden_treasures.markers on map
-   * Set up Parse database & save markers to database
+   * Set up Parse database & save com.example.hidden_treasures.markers to database
    * Map zoom in & zoom out

 * Week 2
     * Enable camera to take photos & videos
-    * Save pictures to the markers and make the markers clickable so the marker detail opens
+    * Save pictures to the com.example.hidden_treasures.markers and make the com.example.hidden_treasures.markers clickable so the marker detail opens
     * Search feature to search for a location on map
     * Sign in/Sign out
-    * Show user’s profile with created markers
+    * Show user’s profile with created com.example.hidden_treasures.markers

 * Week 3
-   * Getting markers from database
+   * Getting com.example.hidden_treasures.markers from database
-   * Showing markers on the map
+   * Showing com.example.hidden_treasures.markers on the map
-   * Save markers to a collection
+   * Save com.example.hidden_treasures.markers to a collection